willisma/willisma.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Give a presentation on Diffusion and Flow models at Courant summer undergraduate research seminar!
-Here is the [slides](assets/pdf/Generalized_Flow_Transformer_Presentation.pdf)
+Give a presentation on Diffusion and Flow models at Courant Summer Undergraduate Research Seminar!
+Here is the [slide](assets/pdf/SURE_pre.pdf)